innager/asterTES/README.md

 #> 3  A1-D0  loc1     t7
 ```

+The outcome in `dfppl` is coded as 0 for successful treatment, 1 for
+recurrence, and 2 for loss to follow-up (censoring).

 ## Prep

 To analyze these data, we first need to estimate COI, population allele